 In the future, there may be a need for additional town roads for any of the following reasons: to reduce congestion on existing roads by creating alternative routes, to create alternative routes for emergency access to outlying areas of the town, or to allow a specific type or level of land use in a specific area.

 Norwich Village.
-Norwich village, like many Vermont town centers, has been experiencing increased traffic as the number of homes in outlying rural areas has continued to increase.
+Norwich village, like many Vermont town centers, has been experiencing increased traffic as the number of homes in outlying rural areas and neighboring towns has continued to increase.
 Norwich’s topography and road network has amplified this effect, as often the only way to travel from one place to another within town is to pass through the village.
 Additionally, the majority of the town’s employed population commutes through Norwich village to reach I-91 or cross the bridge to Hanover.
 At the same time, parents and buses are converging on the village to transport children to and from school.

 Given that such a large percentage of Norwich commuters are headed to one of several major employers, public transit should be able to reduce the number of people commuting in their own cars.
 In fact, bus service between Norwich village and Hanover has existed for decades.
 The lack of parking within the village, however, prevents many commuters from choosing to ride the bus.
 Development of park-and-ride lots has been considered for a number of years.
 An appropriate location has yet to be acquired that would eliminate the need for most commuters to drive through Norwich village, although the recent development of a park-and-ride lot at Huntley Meadows has attracted increasing use.
 Concerns have also been raised that out-of-town residents would drive into Norwich, park their cars and take the bus, thus increasing traffic entering town from the south or east.